 These issues were all compounded by concerns that data might be accessed by commercial companies.
 The BMJ described this as a “toxic possibility”, yet the programme commenced in 2013 without a decision on this key issue having been made.
 Indeed, a discussion to determine whether access by commercial companies would be permitted was not scheduled until March 2014 – nearly a year after the programme was first announced.
 How could members of the public possibly make an informed choice about the use of their data if the purpose and scope of the proposals had not even been decided?

 Together this would prove to be a devastating combination for the programme.
 In the end, more than one million people opted out of the scheme.
 A damning indictment of the NHS’ failure to convince the public of the benefits of the scheme.

 In the next part of our four-week series, we’ll look at the lessons that should have been learned from care.data for GPDPR; covering the impact on public trust, transparency, and individual choice and control.

 How can 8fold help?

-At 8foldGovernance we help you to resolve any potential barriers around the implementation of GPDPR.
-We’ll support you to better identify and analyse any problems in your workflow, understand the local architecture and select the appropriate solutions that stand the greatest chance of achieving success.
+At 8foldGovernance we help you to resolve any potential barriers around the implementation of GPDPR, DCB0129 or any other data protection standards including the Digital Technology Assessment Criteria (DTAC).
+We will support you to better identify and analyse any problems in your workflow, understand the local architecture and select appropriate solutions that stand the greatest chance of achieving success.
 It’s what we do.